couchbaselabs/node-ottoman/vuepress/guides/faq.md

 ## Can I make certain fields immutable?

 Yes, with Ottoman any field declared in a Schema as immutable will remain unchanged.
-However this behaviour can be overridden by passing in a strict option at the Schema level or at a Model method level.
+However, this behavior can be overridden by passing in a strict option at the Schema level or at a Model method level.

-A strict option of false will allow you to update an immutable field.
+- A strict option of false will allow you to update an immutable field.
-A strict option of throw will throw an exception for any attempt made to update an immutable field.
+- A strict option of throw will throw an exception for any attempt made to update an immutable field.
-By default the strict option is set to true, i.e any attempt to update an immutable field will be simply ignored.
+- By default the strict option is set to true, i.e any attempt to update an immutable field will be simply ignored.

 You can find more info in our [Schema Types Immutable Option](/guides/schema.html#schema-types-immutable-option) documentation.